What differentiates VCNM from other vein care facilities?

 What qualifications should I look for in a vein care provider?

-Dr. Colburn, founder and chief medical provider at the Vascular Center of Northern Michigan, along with Dr. Boros are fellowship trained, board certified Peripheral Vascular Surgeons with staff privileges at Munson Medical Center in Traverse City.
+Dr. Colburn, founder and chief medical provider at the Vascular Center of Northern Michigan, along with Dr. Boros and Dr. Roos are fellowship-trained, board-certified Peripheral Vascular Surgeons with staff privileges at Munson Medical Center in Traverse City.
 Many claim to specialize in the treatment of vein disorders, but not all practitioners hold the appropriate designations to provide trusted care.
-The medical specialist trained in procedures involving blood vessel and circulation is known as a Peripheral Vascular Surgeon.
+The medical specialist trained in procedures involving blood vessels and circulation is known as a Peripheral Vascular Surgeon.
 Vascular Surgeons are trained as general surgeons, and then receive additional training called a Vascular Fellowship; these professionals must also pass the Vascular Surgery Boards before practicing in their field.
 Across the country, only some 25 physicians a year complete a vascular surgeon fellowship.
 A board-certified surgeon in good standing should also have staff privileges at the medical facility in your area.

 What can I expect at my first appointment?

-If you are treated at a medically based practice, like the Vascular Center of Northern Michigan, during your initial comprehensive evaluation, state-of-the-art technology will be used to analyze blood flow in the affected area, pinpointing the exact cause of your vein discomfort.
-With this information, using their professional training and experience, certified vascular surgeons, such as Dr. Colburn, Dr. Boros, and Dr. Roos, can determine a customized treatment plan for each patient.
+Your initial visit at the Vascular Center of Northern Michigan will consist of a comprehensive evaluation where state-of-the-art technology will be used to analyze blood flow in the affected area, pinpointing the exact cause of your vein discomfort.
+With this information, using their professional training and experience, our certified vascular surgeons, Dr. Colburn, Dr. Boros, and Dr. Roos, can determine a customized treatment plan for each patient.